Atu77l/e_commerce_frontend/README.md

 ### For Install these project ,You have to clone it in local
 ###  Then run command npm install
 ### After that run comman npm start
+## This is link of live website: https://funny-sprite-94609b.netlify.app/

 ![2022-10-31 (12)](https://user-images.githubusercontent.com/60789960/198901208-b5f55e0b-e5cc-492d-b82c-662066d0b331.png)
 ![2022-10-31 (15)](https://user-images.githubusercontent.com/60789960/198901209-606f681d-b761-4321-bc28-a28b75303531.png)